Exawind/amr-wind/docs/sphinx/walkthrough/turbine.rst

 and the turbine inflow-outflow simulation is ready to be submitted.

-Below we show the magnitude of the velocity at t=7350s (top) and at the final time (bottom), with the turbines displayed as 3D contours in both images.
-Note how the wakes can readily be seen.
+Below we show the magnitude of the velocity at t=7350s (top) and at the final time (bottom) of the simulation.
+In both images, the three turbines are displayed as 3D contours of the actuator_src_termx field.
+Note the turbine-induced wakes and their impact on the incoming flow for the downstream turbines.

 .. image:: ./visualization/turbines_simulation_velocityx_w_turbines_timestep_15650.png
     :width: 100%